 Give your stuffed mushroom appetizer a makeover with a little kick and a dab of tart-sweet cherry to contrast with the salty bacon.

 This warm and decadent appetizer is not difficult to prepare.
-Simply mix diced apples with dried cranberries, chopped pecans, and maple syrup to make the relish, then spoon it over the warm cheese wheel.
+Simply mix diced apples with dried cranberries, chopped pecans and maple syrup to make the relish, then spoon it over the warm cheese wheel.
 Serve with slices of toasted baguette.

 This vegetable platter is fun for the whole family and makes a perfect appetizer for guests to snack on before the big meal.

-For a slightly different version of shrimp cocktail to serve guests, try grilling the shrimp!
+For a slightly different version of shrimp cocktail to serve guests, try grilling the shrimp.
 You can enjoy these hot or cold, so feel free to make these ahead of time.

-These dates have a creamy peanut butter filling, taking a classic dish — devils on horseback — to a whole new level.
+Take a classic dish — devils on horseback — to a whole new level.

 If there’s any occasion to go light on the appetizers, it’s Thanksgiving.
 These sweet and salty nuts are the perfect welcoming snack to go with cocktails while the turkey finishes up in the oven.
-Oh, and they’ve got bacon mixed with them.

 Ok, so don’t actually forget about pigs in a blanket.
 They are a perennial favorite, after all — and so easy to make.